binance/binance-spot-api-docs/testnet/rest-api.md

 }
 ```

-**Response when both Cancel Order and New Order Placement fail using `cancelReplaceMode:ALLOW_FAILURE` and account has not exceeded their unfilled order count:**
+**Response when both Cancel Order and New Order Placement fail using `cancelReplaceMode=ALLOW_FAILURE` and account has not exceeded their unfilled order count:**

 ```javascript
 {